wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getdifficulty.md

 ---
-title: btg:getdifficulty \[POST\]
+title: btg:getdifficulty - Bitcoin Gold
-description: Returns the proof-of-work difficulty as a multiple of the minimumdifficulty.
+description: Example code for the btg:getdifficulty json-rpc method. Сomplete guide on how to use btg:getdifficulty json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters